dependabot/dependabot-core/README.md

 Triggering the jobs that will push the new gems is done by following the steps below.

-- Ensure you have the latest merged changes:  `git checkout master` and `git pull`
+- Ensure you have the latest merged changes:  `git checkout main` and `git pull`
 - Generate an updated `CHANGELOG`, `version.rb`, and the rest of the needed commands:  `bin/bump-version.rb patch`
 - Edit the `CHANGELOG` file and remove any entries that aren't needed
 - Run the commands that were output by running `bin/bump-version.rb patch`